weka/snaptool/README.md

             upload: defaults to no/False
                 - 'Local' or 'True' uploads a copy of the snapshot to the local object store associated with the filesystem (the tiering object store).
                 - 'Remote' will upload a copy of the snapshot to the object store attached as 'Remote' for the filesystem (for backups).
+                - 'Both' will upload a copy of the snapshot to both the local and remote object stores associated with the filesystem.